flagFounded: Founded 1875, became Heritage Bank in 2011

-Use Heritage Bank’s home loan checklist to prepare for your home loan application.
+Use Heritage Bank’s home loan checklist to prepare your home loan application.

-Note: This is the latest home loan checklist effective July 2017.
-Please refer to Heritage Bank for their most up-to-date document requirements.
+Note: This is the latest home loan checklist as of November 2020.
+Please call us or refer to Heritage Bank for their most up-to-date document requirements.

 Do I need to live in QLD?

 Heritage will accept loans for people living anywhere in Australia who are financing a property anywhere in the country.

 That being said, they tend to have more flexible lending criteria for locals, especially if you are near their Toowoomba head office.